St Patrick's Church, Bradford: Consecration

+For the fathers and the pious people to whom was entrusted the duty of consecrating this church, let the reader say an “Ave.”

 Developments

 Between 1968 and 1972, following the Second Vatican Council, the interior was reordered.

 Next door to the church is St Pio Friary, where the Franciscan Friars of the Renewal are based.
 They serve the congregation of St Patrick's Church and operate a local soup kitchen.

 Parish

 St Joseph's Church

 Since 2009, St Patrick's Church has been a Mission church in the parish of St Joseph, centred at St Joseph's Church, which is on the corner of Pakington Street and Manchester Road (53.7826°N 1.7586°W).
 It is a Grade II listed building and was designed by Edward Simpson.
 Construction on the church began in 1885.
 It was opened on 14 September 1887.
 The church was consecrated on 14 September 1937.
 It cost approximately £7,000.
 In the 1930s, internal alterations were made by the architect J. H. Langtry-Langton.
 In 1964, the church was extended under the supervision of his son, Peter Langtry-Langton.
 On 24 September 2009, the Shrine of the Annunciation of Our Lady of Bradford was established in the church.
 In 2016, the church became a centre for the saying of the Tridentine Mass in the area.